Phabbits/EricsMineModMadness/wiki/docs/details.md

 Trading is made more reasonable with the added difficulty in one player being able to specialize in everything.
 Shops a user can place down allow players to trade with them even when they are not there.

-Combat has new moves you can do, new weapons, an added backslot to your character, and you know keep all your weapons and armor when you die.
+Combat has new moves you can do, new weapons, an added backslot to your character, and you now keep all your weapons and armor when you die.

 ## Core Mods
 - [LevelZ](/emmm/levelz/) - Adds skills to unlock abilities